-EXAMPLE A student is cold and tries to express this to her host family by rubbing her arms and wearing sweaters.
-Her host family does not understand that she is cold until she says directly, "I am cold."
+EXAMPLE A student is cold and tries to express this to her host family by and the arms and wearing sweaters.
+Her host family document is says directly "I am the says direct

 Keep in mind, physical behaviors that mean something in your culture, may not have the same meaning for Americans.